When I needed a gift for my godchild’s baptism, I had the idea to make him this modern-looking DIY rocking horse.

 What could be more fun than being able to give something from the heart, and made with your own hands?

-Moreover, this cool looking rocking horse is not only a fun toy for the kids, it is also an eye-catcher for your interior.
+Moreover, this cool-looking rocking horse is not only a fun toy for the kids, but it is also an eye-catcher for your interior.

 Let’s go build this DIY rocking horse!

 A rocking horse is a toy made for children between 1 and 6 years old.

 The shape of this toy is usually in the shape of a horse, hence the name rocking horse.

 That horse-shaped toy has rockers at the bottom, like this one on a rocking chair.

 What is the purpose of a rocking horse?

 Letting your children play with a rocking horse ensures that they have fun in a positive and active way.

 A rocking horse is an educational toy that encourages them to move, improving their mobility and sense of balance.